-If a dimension declarator is an integer formal argument, then that dimension is defined to be of a size equal to the initial value of the integer argument upon entry to the subprogram unit at execution time.
+If a dimension declarator is an integer formal argument or an integer variable in COMMON, then that dimension is defined to be of a size equal to the initial value of the variable upon entry to the subprogram unit at execution time.
 In such a case, the array is called an adjustable-size array.

 If the dimension declarator is an asterisk, the array is an assumed-size array and the upper bound of that dimension is not specified.